IFSC Climbing World Cup

-The IFSC Climbing World Cup is a series of climbing competitions held annually and organized by the International Federation of Sport Climbing (IFSC).
-The athletes compete in three disciplines: lead, bouldering and speed.
-The number of competitions and venues vary from year to year.
-The first World Cup was held in 1989, and included only lead climbing events.
-Speed climbing was introduced in 1998 and bouldering in 1999.
-For 18 seasons, from 1989 to 2006, World Cups were held under the auspices of UIAA and called UIAA Climbing World Cups.
+The IFSC Climbing World Cup is a series of competition climbing events held during the year at various locations around the world, organized by the International Federation of Sport Climbing (IFSC).
+At each event, the athletes compete in three disciplines: lead, bouldering, and speed.
+The number of events varies from year to year, and the winners for each discipline are decided by the points accumulated in the year.

+The first World Cup was held in 1989 and included only lead competition climbing events.
+Speed climbing was introduced in 1998, and bouldering in 1999.
+For 18 seasons, from 1989 to 2006, World Cups were held under the auspices of the International Council for Competition Climbing which was part of the UIAA; they were called UIAA Climbing World Cups.
 Since 2007, they have been held under the auspices of the IFSC.

+Athlete eligibility

+Each country has a base quota of two athletes per gender per discipline for each event, plus a variable quota of up to four athletes based on the number of athletes ranked in the top 40 in a category.
+There is also a host country quota, with a maximum of six athletes per gender per discipline for each event.
+Before 2015, any athlete ranked in the top 10 was guaranteed a spot and did not count toward the quota.

 Scoring system

 Individual disciplines

 At the end of each World Cup competition, a trophy is awarded to the winner, the top three athletes are awarded gold, bronze, and silver medals, and the top six athletes are awarded prize money.

-The top 40 competitors of individual World Cup competitions are eligible to accrue points.
+The top 80 competitors of individual World Cup competitions are eligible to accrue points.
+Tied competitors are awarded the average of the points allocated for the tied rank positions, rounded down to two decimal places.

 For each discipline (lead, bouldering and speed), the points awarded to each athlete are added together throughout the World Cup series in order to determine an overall World Cup ranking.
 If an athlete participates in all competitions in a discipline, their worst result is discarded (provided that IFSC organizes at least 6 competitions for that season).
 At the end of the season, the athlete with highest ranking in each discipline will be considered to be the overall winner of the World Cup series, and will be awarded a trophy.
 The athletes ranking second and third will be awarded a plate.